linuxkay/yogurt/README.md

 Need to add bind for LAN DNS to avoid chaning hosts file everytime. <- Learn more about bind.

 Need to fix unable to reboot using SSD on Pi.
-May need firmware upgrade.
+May need firmware upgrade or Upgrade Pi4.

 Impact 4 - Analyze user drop rate on do-you-linux.com.
 Assuming changing raspberry pi from Sakura vps caused a problem.
 Moreover, no updating blog affects user drop rates badly.